AllForLandlord/SelfUse/README.md

-This repository is only for my PERSONAL USE!
+This repository is only for my personal use.
-Please ignore these files and I wish you a good day.
+Please ignore these files.
+Thank you.